Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Examples

 In this example the set $\mmm_0$ is $2\pi\zz$.
 Stationary solutions connecting equilibria in this set are: a ``kink'' connecting $0$ to $2\pi$, an ``antikink'' connecting $2\pi$ to $0$, their translates with respect to $x$, and their $2\pi\zz$-translates with respect to $u$.

-According to the maximum principle, for every pair $(q_-,q_+)$ in $\zz^2$ and every initial condition $u_0$ in $X_\textup{\textrm{bist}}(2\pi q_-,2\pi q_+)$, the corresponding solution is bounded, and therefore the conclusions of \cref{thm:patt_disc} hold (the potential can be changed without changing the solution in order hypothesis \hypCoerc to be satisfied).
-According to these conclusions, the solution converges, when $t\rightarrow+\infty$, towards a standing terrace involving a finite number of kinks and antikinks, getting slowly away from one another.
+According to the maximum principle, for every ordered pair $(q_-,q_+)$ in $\zz^2$ and every initial condition $u_0$ in $\Xbist(2\pi q_-,2\pi q_+)$, the corresponding solution is bounded, and therefore all conclusions of \cref{thm:main} hold (the potential can be changed without changing the solution in order hypothesis \cref{hyp_coerc} to be satisfied).
+According to these conclusions, the solution converges, as $t\to+\infty$, towards a standing terrace involving a finite number of kinks and antikinks, getting slowly away from one another.

-Again, since the long-range interaction between two consecutive kink and antikink solutions is attractive, this standing terrace actually involves either $q_+-q_-$ kinks (if $q_+$ is larger than $q_-$), or $q_--q_+$ antikinks (if $q_-$ is larger than $q_+$), or is reduced to the homogeneous equilibrium $q_+$ if $q_+$ and $p_-$ are equal.
-Again, this follows from the results stated by Ei in \cite{Ei_motionPulses_2002}.
+Again, since the long-range interaction between two consecutive kink and antikink solutions is attractive, this standing terrace actually involves either $q_+-q_-$ kinks (if $q_+$ is larger than $q_-$), or $q_--q_+$ antikinks (if $q_-$ is larger than $q_+$), or is reduced to the homogeneous equilibrium $q_+$ if $q_+$ and $p_-$ are equal \cite{BethuelSmets_motionLawFrontsScalarRDEquEqualDepthMultWellPot_2017}.